danstiner/structlog/README.md

 - Values are included in both the message and structured data without repeating yourself
 - No awkward syntax for passing key-value pairs as structs or arguments that alternate between keys and values
 - The template is logged to enable both aggregation and use of `grep` to find which line of code a log originated from
-- `@` can be used to format a value as a JSON string
+- `@` can be used to serialize structs and other complex values as JSON

 ## Interface